 That Schitt’s Creek became the show everyone was talking about proved how effective its messaging strategy was.
-There was no sobering “very special episode of.”
-None of the kinds of conflict that tend to stir up controversy (which often leads to disharmony and divisiveness) were ever imposed.
-Kindness and heartfulness carried every day.
-Audiences responded so strongly to Schitt’s Creek not because it was an escape fantasy but because it was a great place to live for half an hour at a time, an ordinary place given a few gifts of omission.
-The show was beloved for what it left out.
+There was no sobering, issue-flogging “very special episode”; no moralizing or preaching.
+Kindness and heartfulness carried every day of the show, even in its cattiest moments.
+Audiences responded strongly and positively to Schitt’s Creek not because it was an escape fantasy but because it was an ordinary place with a few gifts of blessed omission bestowed upon it—and that made it quietly extraordinary.
+The show was beloved for what it very deliberately left out.

 Schitt’s Creek was a pitch-perfect example of what the writer Megan Mayhew-Bergman proposed in arecent Adapt story about sustainability: “I’ve heard it said that we’re really good at painting these depressing, apocalyptic scenarios, but we’re not good at painting a picture of how good it could be.
 If we could, as storytellers, try to move people along that continuum, I think that’s more motivating.
 It’s sharing a vision with people: ‘This is what a just community looks like.’”

 That practice of goodness appears in many realms, for example the the asset-based approach that has gained momentum in education.
 There’s underrated (and often untapped) power in positivity.
-It’s a smarter way to do comedy—and comedy, in turn, is a smarter way to do communication.
+And positivity doesn’t have to exclude conflict.
+On the contrary, it can generate the invigorating tension that arises when we say: We can live better, and here’s one way how.
+That‘s a smarter way to do comedy—and comedy, in turn, is a smarter way to do communication.

-Perhaps the final proof of just how successful Schitt’s Creek was at fulfilling Levy’s aspiration for the show was audible in the quality of the applause that accompanied it off the airwaves.
+Perhaps the final proof of just how successful Schitt’s Creek was at fulfilling Levy’s aspiration for the show was audible in the celebratory adoration that accompanied it off the airwaves.
 Fans showered the series’ final episode with messages of gratitude and affection.
-There was scarcely an unhappy comment to be heard anywhere, no complaining that the real world would have to go on without the show.
-Schitt’s Creek was loved for what it was, and for exactly as long as it lasted.
+There was scarcely an unhappy comment to be heard anywhere, no complaining that the real world would have to go on without the show, and no bitterness that it ended on its own gracious terms.
+Schitt’s Creek was loved for exactly what it was, for exactly as long as it lasted.
 Nothing more or less was demanded of it.